chenca227888/UrPoints/README.md

 UrPoints
 ========

-An improvement of the Chrome extension 「Trello 3000」
+UrPoints is an improvement of the Chrome extension 「Trello 3000」.
+It made some changes like: